hexydec/dabby/README.md

 Wouldn't it be good to have a simpler jQuery like library that is modular?

-Dabby.js is designed to be a simple and streamlined as possible whilst covering as much of the jQuery API as much as is feasibly possible in a small size (~5kb minified and Gzipped), it also comes with a code scanner to render custom builds.
+Dabby.js is designed to be as simple and streamlined as possible whilst covering as much of the jQuery API as much as is feasibly possible in a small size (~5kb minified and Gzipped), it also comes with a code scanner to render custom builds.

 [Find out more about the project here.](docs/about.md)